Certseeds/GraphicsMagick/PerlMagick/README.txt

     PerlMagick is configured by default by GraphicsMagick in order to create a starting Makefile.PL.
 Additional edits to Makefile.PL may be required.
-GraphicsMagick does not provide a seperate distribution of PerlMagick.
+GraphicsMagick does not provide a separate distribution of PerlMagick.
 Please follow the applicable steps described here in order to complete the installation of PerlMagick.